 A "selfie under review" status specifically relates to your photo verification status, not necessarily a full account review (though one can trigger the other).

 It means Tinder is scrutinizing your photos.
-Success means you get the blue verification checkmark; failure can lead to a rejected verification, or in some cases, flag your account for broader review if the photos raise red flags about identity or content.
+Success means you get the blue verification checkmark.
+Failure can lead to a rejected verification, or in some cases, flag your account for broader review if the photos raise red flags about identity or content.
 The key here is understanding why this specific review happens and how to ensure your photos pass muster.

 Tip: Always submit clear, recent photos for verification that accurately represent you and follow Tinder's guidelines to avoid being flagged.